 Brush 1/2 teaspoon oil onto a large cast iron skillet and heat over medium-heat.
 Once the pan is hot, place rolled out dough on top and let cook for 2-3 minutes.
 Once it has puffed up with large bubbles, flip and cook for 1 more minute.
 Remove to a plate and cover with a towel.

-Pro Tip: Once the pita bread is cooked, store in a tortilla warmer or in a warm towel until ready to serve.
+- Keep warm: Once the bread is cooked, store in a tortilla warmer or in a warm towel until ready to serve.

-- With dips: Pita bread tastes amazing served with hummus, tzatziki or dill dip.
+- With dips: Pita bread tastes amazing served on a big Mezze platter with hummus or dill dip.
+We also love to dip in lemon tahini dressing!

-- Salads: Serve alongside a Greek salad, Mediterranean salad or cucumber tomato salad.
+- Salads: Mediterranean salad or cucumber tomato salad.

-- Wrap: Make an authentic Greek wrap, such as a gyro or chicken shawarma
+- Wrap: Make an authentic Greek wrap, such as a chicken gyro with tzatziki sauce.

-- Pita pocket: Slice the pita in half and stuff the pocket with your favorite fillings, such as chicken salad.
+- Pita pocket: Slice in half and stuff the pocket with your favorite fillings, such as chicken salad.

 - Pizza: We love to make pita pizzas!
 Add your favorite toppings and bake in oven until crispy and melted, about 5-8 minutes.

 - Pita chips: Homemade pita chips are so yummy!
-Check out this easy recipe.
+Check out this easy homemade pita chips recipe.

 Pita Bread Recipe